ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 1. The data needed to be retrieved is neutron count vs Q.
 1. The [momentum transfer](https://en.wikipedia.org/wiki/Momentum_transfer) is characterised from Q = 4π / λ sin θ
 1. The wavelength is proportional to the time of flight.
 So to get a large range of q the scientists stitch together spectra from multiple angles.
 1. There are other experiments that can be performed where off-specular alignments are used.
-Also where the rock the sample.
+Also where the sample is rocked.
 1. When thinking about alignments, there is a path through the experiment set by the super mirror, sample point, analyser angle and detector position.
 Everything else can be aligned to this path but does not control that path.

 ## Setup